 The retreat will be held largely in silence with experienced guidance and the opportunity to speak one-to-one with members of the teaching team.
 Come and join us in this exciting opportunity to explore our relationship with the world and our own hearts.

-Daily bodywork.
-Yoga with Norman Blair and Chi Kong/Qi Gong and Kum Nye with Siddhimala.
+Daily bodywork: Chi Kong/Qi Gong and Kum Nye with Siddhimala.

 Paramananda is an inspirational and much loved Buddhist teacher who has written a number of books on Buddhism and the craft of meditation, including Deeper Beauty, and mostly recently The Myth of Meditation: Restoring Imaginal Ground through Embodied Buddhist Practice.